AlainPascal/intro_to_IoT/README.md

 ## Installation

-Clone the GitHub repository intro_to_IoT to local machine
+* Clone the GitHub repository intro_to_IoT to local machine

 ```
   $ git clone https://github.com/AlainPascal/intro_to_IoT.git
   $ cd intro_to_IoT
 ```
+* Open intro_to_IoT/psNotes.txt with a text editor like Sublime Text or Atom for easy reading

 ## Contributing